Sustainability

 Please note, we only pay for return postage if your item is damaged upon arrival.
 If you just wish to return it, then we ask that you pay for all postage costs.
 Read more about our returns policy here

 b.
-If the item needs repairing due to mistreatment or accidental damage (e.g. falling on the floor, getting caught on your scarf, etc), we’re still happy to try and repair it, but ask you to cover all postage costs.
+If the item needs repairing due to mistreatment or accidental damage (e.g. falling on the floor, getting caught on your scarf, etc), we’re still happy to try and repair it, but ask you to cover all postage costs and the cost of any new materials used.
 Please note that our beads are vintage and may no longer be available, so the repaired item might use substitute vintage beads.
-Email hi@lunetacreations.com so we can discuss options :)
+Email hi@lunetacreations.com so we can discuss options.

 End-of-life Program

-1. Customer gets in touch via email (hi@lunetacreations.com) about what item they'd like to send back
+Get in touch via email (hi@lunetacreations.com) about what item you'd like to send back

-2. Customer pays to send the item back to me via tracked delivery
+Send the item back to us via tracked delivery

-3. Once the package is received and matches the item, we send the customer a gift voucher for their next Luneta purchase.
-This gift voucher does not expire and will amount to either £5 off, if your design had originally cost less than £40, or £10 off, if it had originally cost more than £40
+Once the package is received and matches the item, we'll send you a gift voucher for your next Luneta purchase.
+This gift voucher does not expire and will amount to 10% of what you paid for your item

-4. I will either renew/repair the piece and offer it as pre-loved items to new customers, or take the piece apart and incorporate its vintage beads in new designs.
+We will either renew/repair the piece and offer them as pre-loved items to new customers, or take the piece apart and incorporate its vintage beads in new designs.

 Feedback?
 Suggestions?

-I’m always learning and trying new ways to be a sustainable brand.
-Please do reach out via email at hi@lunetacreations.com or DM us on instagram if you have any questions or suggestions ✨
+We are always learning and trying new ways to be a sustainable brand.
+Please do reach out via email at hi@lunetacreations.com or DM us on instagram if you have any questions or suggestions.

 Sources